-Buyers of premium sport luxury sedans expect them to deliver superior cornering precision.
+Buyers of premium sport luxury sedans expect the vehicle to deliver superior cornering precision while simultaneously delivering a pleasing ride.
 Since tires directly affect cornering loads, the RL is equipped with the largest tires ever offered on a production Acura sedan.
-Original equipment is a Michelin P245/50R17 98V high performance, all season tire that delivers outstanding cornering and is M+S (Mud and Snow) rated.
+Standard equipment are Michelin P245/50R17 98V high performance, all season tires that deliver outstanding cornering and are also M+S (Mud and Snow) rated.
 The tire's capability is further enhanced by the standard SH-AWD™ system (see Engine & Powertrain section for more information).

-The RL wheels are 17 x 8.0-inch cast aluminum alloy.
-The spare wheel is a 17 x 4T unit.
-Models equipped with the optional RL Technology Package plus CMBS and PAX Tires will feature special 18.0 x 8.0-inch aluminum alloy wheels.
+The RL wheels are 17x8-inch 5-spoke design constructed of cast aluminum alloy.
+The spare wheel is a 17x4T unit.
+Models equipped with the optional RL Technology Package plus CMBS™ and PAX® Tires will feature unique aluminum alloy wheels.

 ELECTRONICALLY CONTROLLED, SPEED-SENSING, VARIABLE POWER ASSIST RACK-AND-PINION STEERING

 Precise steering performance is an essential facet of the RL.
-The goals were to combine a light, but linear steering feel at low speeds with a solid steering feel at high speeds.
-Together with the neutral handling characteristics of the chassis, the RL is engineered to feel like a smaller car than it actually is to the driver.
+The goals were to combine a light, yet linear steering feel at low speeds with a solid steering feel at high speeds.
+Together with the neutral handling characteristics of the chassis, the RL is engineered to feel like a smaller car to the driver than it actually is.

 Compared to traditional mechanically controlled hydraulic power steering, the speed-sensing steering assist unit in the RL is controlled electronically.
-As a result, it provides a very linear and direct steering feel regardless of vehicle speed.
+As a result, the steering assist provides a very linear and direct steering feel regardless of vehicle speed.
 In particular, the on-center feel is very precise and linear, with no discernible "dead spot."

-Vehicle Stability Assist® (VSA®) is standard equipment on the RL.
-It uses electronic traction control and ABS functions, combined with a yaw and longitudinal/lateral acceleration sensors to quickly detect if the vehicle is about to understeer or oversteer.
-It then reduces engine output and applies one or more individual brakes, to stabilize the vehicle-often before the driver is even aware of the instability.
+Vehicle Stability Assist™ (VSA®) is standard equipment on the RL.
+It uses electronic traction control and ABS functions, combined with yaw and longitudinal/lateral acceleration sensors to quickly detect if the vehicle is about to understeer or oversteer.
+It then reduces engine output and applies one or more individual brakes to stabilize the vehicle—often before the driver is even aware of the instability.

 4-WHEEL VENTILATED DISC BRAKES WITH ABS AND ELECTRONIC BRAKE DISTRIBUTION (EBD)

-12.6-inch cast-iron ventilated front rotors use aluminum 4-piston calipers.
-These multi-piston calipers are extremely rigid, and are derived from racing applications.
-In back, 12.2-inch cast-iron ventilated discs attach to their hub with lightweight aluminum collets and are gripped by one-piston aluminum calipers.
+Up front, 12.6-inch diameter cast-iron ventilated front rotors team with 4-piston aluminum brake calipers.
+These multi-piston calipers are extremely rigid and are derived from racing applications.
+In back, 12.2-inch diameter cast-iron ventilated rotors, attached to their hub via lightweight aluminum collets, are gripped by one-piston aluminum calipers.

-The RL includes Electronic Brake force Distribution (EBD), which automatically adjusts the front/rear brake pressure to suit conditions, while an anti-lock braking system (ABS) helps the driver retain directional control in hard braking situations.
-Also included is 4-channel Vehicle Stability Assist® (VSA®).
+The RL includes Electronic Brake force Distribution (EBD) that automatically adjusts the front/rear brake pressure to suit conditions, while an anti-lock braking system (ABS) helps the driver retain directional control in hard braking situations.
+Also included is 4-channel Vehicle Stability Assist™ (VSA®).